SciML/SciMLExpectations.jl/docs/src/tutorials/gpu_bayesian.md

 plot(sol)
 ```

-From the Lotka-Volterra equation we will generate a dataset with known parameters:
+From the Lotka-Volterra equation, we will generate a dataset with known parameters:

 ```@example Bayesian
 sol1 = solve(prob1, Tsit5(), saveat = 0.1)